tylergneill/skrutable/manual.md

             <td>Gujarati Unicode</td>
             <td>પઠામઃ</td>
         </tr>
     </tbody>
 </table>

 There is also an IASTreduced (“samskrtam pathamah”) that loses a lot of information but sometimes comes in handy.
-Other schemes not featured include CSX (Classical Sanskrit eXtended, “saüskçtaü paòâmaþ”), REE (devised by Ronald E. Emmerick, “saæsk­taæ paèÃma÷”), and that internal to the [DCS](http://www.sanskrit-linguistics.org/dcs/index.php) (devised by Oliver Hellwig, “saºskŸtaº paÅåmaµ”).
+Other schemes not currently featured include CSX (Classical Sanskrit eXtended, “saüskçtaü paòâmaþ”), REE (by Ronald E. Emmerick, “saæsk­taæ paèÃma÷”), and one internal to the [DCS](http://www.sanskrit-linguistics.org/dcs/index.php) (by Oliver Hellwig, “saºskŸtaº paÅåmaµ”).

-Other schemes that can be used for Sanskrit (especially those corresponding to different Indic scripts) can also easily be added.
-For other tools with better Indic support, including for other languages, see [related projects](#related-projects) below.
+Other schemes for writing Sanskrit, especially those corresponding to additional Indic scripts, can easily be added by modifying the code in `phonemes.py` and `scheme_maps.py`.
+For other tools with wider character support, including for other South Asian languages, see [related projects](#related-projects) below.

 Note that I use “encoding” here in the sense of UTF-8 and “script” in the sense of a distinct character set like either the Roman or Devanagari alphabets (latter actually an abugida), and so I don't use either “Roman” or “Unicode” to refer to any of the individual schemes.
 For more on such terminology, see [here](http://indology.info/email/members/wujastyk/) and [here](http://sanskritlibrary.org/Sanskrit/pub/lies_sl.pdf).)